 The BEST, richest, and fluffiest Peanut Butter Frosting!
-I have made this Peanut Butter Buttercream recipe countless times, and it’s a tried-and-true staple!
+I have made this Peanut Butter frosting recipe countless times, and it’s a tried-and-true staple!
 You need this recipe in your life.

 If there’s someone that knows Peanut Butter Frosting, it’s me.
-I’ve made this Peanut Butter Frosting recipe countless times.
+I’ve made this countless times.
 I’m also a self-proclaimed peanut butter expert.
 I mean, I don’t like to brag and talk myself up, but peanut butter is one food that I know.
-I am comfortable and proud to say I’m an expert on it.
-K?

 Not all of them are Peanut Butter Frosting – there’s a ton of other glazes and buttercream in there – but still, there’s a good handful of containers that are filled with Peanut Butter Frosting.

 I always felt like it was pretty strange when bloggers would create recipe posts for individual condiments, pie crusts, and frostings.
 I just thought it was really odd, and I didn’t feel like some of those things deserved their own dedicated post.

 However, I was talking to my friend Leslie recently about recipes and my blog.
 She’s not much of a baker, but when she needs a dessert or baked good, she always calls to ask what she should make.

 She recently wanted a frosting recipe, and only that.
 She knew what kind of cake she wanted to make, but she didn’t know what she wanted to put on it.

 She said that it’s helpful to see recipes for different types of pie crusts or different kinds of frostings because then she can pick and choose when she only needs one component.
 As a person who doesn’t do a ton of baking, sometimes she just wants to use a cake mix for cupcakes, but find a from-scratch frosting recipe.